6 Proven Ways to Learn Self Defense

 Your instructor should focus more on applicability in real-life situations and less on sporting applications.
 For example, breaking boards and bricks is nice but won’t help you in real life.
 Similarly, don’t go for a technique with lots of conditioning.
 For example, high kicks are fantastic to throw but easier to spot and counter in a street fight situation.

-So, instead, I suggest picking a technique that promotes small and subtle kicks.
-The easy non-telegraphed techniques your opponent can’t pick.
+So, instead, I suggest picking a technique that promotes small and subtle kicks—the easy, non-telegraphed techniques your opponent can’t pick.
 Leave the high, flashy techniques for the films.

 Contact